 A player can sell CS:GO skins in many ways.
 The most basic way of earning skins is by playing the game itself.
 After each game commences, there is always a chance of the player getting a "drop."
 A drop means that the player can get a crate that contains skins.
 The skins that are in the crate are random.

 Other ways of obtaining skins in CS:GO are vast.
 There are sign-up bonuses with sites that provide free skins.
 There are also different tournaments one could join wherein they would have skins for the winners.
 Another way of obtaining skins is using real money to buy crates and just hope that those contain good skins.

 Skins can also be won by following popular streamers that play CS:GO.
 These are usually found on Twitch or Facebook.
 Some streamers usually have sponsors.
 That's why they can do CS:GO skin giveaways.
 Another way is to trade with a few buddies or other players online.
 Yes, skins can also be traded.

 Skins can be traded straight up 1:1.
 There are also instances where an individual would trade five or ten different skins for one or two skins of a higher value.

 Value Of CS:GO Skins

 In CS:GO trading, skins come in very different designs.
 Some skins are more valuable than others.
-The valuation of these skins depends on multiple factors.
+The CS:GO skin prices depend on multiple factors.
 Although, it usually comes down to the rarity of the skin.
 Players would pay top dollar to have a skin that not many others have.
 The hierarchy of these skins is listed below: